Skip to main content

 “In nature, an extra source of energy is needed to ignite the cool flame of methane,” the research report reads.
 “That is, Ignis Fatuus is not the spontaneous combustion of swamp gas, as has been argued for years.”

-Moreover, these researchers added that there have been no reliable reports over the past century.
+Moreover, the researchers added that there have been no reliable reports over the past century.
 As such, the Ignis Fatuus phenomena could be “extinct” nowadays thanks to the huge reduction of marshlands around the globe.

 Without a clear explanation, the Oviedo Lights are largely left up to personal belief.
-Are they spirits, swamp gasses, or just the product of a local’s overactive imagination?
+Are they spirits, swamp gasses or just the product of a local’s overactive imagination?

 Regardless, they make for a great story.